oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-02-model_training.md

 ## **Summary**

 Congratulations! </br>
-In this lab you have learnt how to create and train a custom key value detection model.
+In this lab you have learnt how to create and train a custom key value extraction model.

 You may now **proceed to the next lab**.